yoonholee/reinforcement-learning-papers/hierarchical_reinforcement_learning.md

   - Defines an option as a policy with a termination and initiation condition
   - Proves that using options instead of only the primitive actions on an MDP is an SMDP problem
   - Proves that allowing interruption of options increases return
-  - Derives and roves convergence of option Q-learning
+  - Derives and proves convergence of option Q-learning
   - Shows an environment where predefined options considerably shortens learning

 ### Learning Macro-Actions in Reinforcement learning [[NIPS 1998]](https://papers.nips.cc/paper/1586-learning-macro-actions-in-reinforcement-learning.pdf)